ColinLaf/PredisanEHR/README.md

 1. Download CentOS 7 minimal from one of the mirrors listed at (http://isoredirect.centos.org/centos/7/isos/x86_64/).
-2. Attach the ISO image to an empty VM, and follow the on-screen instructions after booting from the ISO image, including selecting timezone, creatin users, network configuration, and disk configuration.
+2. Attach the ISO image to an empty VM, and follow the on-screen instructions after booting from the ISO image, including selecting timezone, creating users, network configuration, and disk configuration.
 The default settings should be fine for most options.
 3. After the install finishes, the machine should reboot, and present you with a